 There’s an old saying: “First thought, best thought.”
 It might sound like a dangerous philosophy.
 But then that would be overthinking it.
 The point is: you have to trust your instincts.
 And when you’re working under a tight deadline, you often don’t have any other choice.
-That’s exactly the situation editor Carlos Flores found himself in while working on a recent ad for Equinox, which was shot over a single weekend and then edited and colored in just six days.
+That’s exactly the situation editor Carlos Flores found himself in while working on an ad for Equinox, which was shot over a single weekend and then edited and colored in just six days.

 “In a way, that was liberating,” Carlos told us.
 “I’m always very sensitive to composition and all that.
 But for this one, I had to go with my instincts and commit to whatever worked at that moment.”

 The result is a beautifully crafted commercial about the inspiring men and women who compete in the Senior Games.
 Watch the piece below and then read our interview with Carlos about how he pulled it off.

 Filmsupply: You mentioned that the Equinox Senior Games video wasn’t a typical project for you.
 There wasn’t even a script to work off of?